dane/skyfall/proposals/001-skyfall.md

   or SMS to send additional authentication codes.
 - OAuth 2.0 - A standard for authorizing a service to interact with another service.
 Vist https://oauth.net/2/ for a complete description.
-- Authn - Shorthand for authentication.
+- AuthN - Shorthand for authentication.
-- Authz - Shorthand for authorization.
+- AuthZ - Shorthand for authorization.

 ## Proposal